-Park Geun-Hye was sworn in as South Korea's first female president Monday, capping a political career founded in privilege and personal tragedy.
+Park Geun-Hye's historic election victory that will see her installed as South Korea's first female president, caps a political career founded in privilege and personal tragedy.

 Unlike her predecessors, she already knows the presidential Blue House well, having lived there as a child and served there after her mother's murder as first lady to her later-assassinated father.